thaihoangcfc/innovation-simulator/README.md

 - Browse localhost:8080 for direct API (for any endpoing testing via localhost/Postman)
 - Browse localhost:3333 for dashboard
 - Browse localhost:3334 for Dapr dashboard
+- IMPORTANT: Currently, deployment yaml files for microservices and simulator dashboard are pointing to a remote public docker registry to pull the image.
+This solution will run as what the images pulled from the Docker registry contains.
+Feel free to build your own images and make changes to the images path under container specs so the deployment uses your images.
+More info: https://docs.docker.com/language/nodejs/build-images/